RESEARCH GRANTS IN THE ARTS: Program Description

 Competition for Research Grants in the Arts is extremely rigorous.
 It is expected that an applicant organization selected to receive an award will complete the research project.
 We will not transfer the award to another organization.

-Applicants to the Research Grants in the Arts program may apply to other NEA funding opportunities, within the same fiscal year, including NEA Research Labs.
-However, each request must be for a distinctly different project.
+- Applicants to the Research Grants in the Arts program may apply to other NEA funding opportunities, within the same fiscal year.
+Each application must be for a distinctly different project.

 Applications will be reviewed on the basis of agency-wide criteria of artistic excellence and artistic merit.
 For the Research Awards programs, artistic excellence and artistic merit can be considered as research excellence and research merit, respectively, as they relate to the bullets below.